This firm cows cheese comes to us from Almnäs Bruk, a picturesque estate on the coast of Lake Vättern in central Sweden.

 With a rich history dating back to the Middle Ages, the impressive 8,800-acre farm has played host to everything from a distillery, to a brick factory, to a cheese dairy.
 The estate's mixture of forest and organic fields ensures their herd of Holsteins receives the kind of high-quality nourishment that can only come from a pasturage with a large amount of biodiversity.

 A raw-milk cheese, Almnäs Tegel is known for both its magnificent shape and striking rind.
 Each block is imprinted with the stamp of a child's foot in homage to the estate's industrialist age, when children would play amongst the still-drying bricks and leave behind footprints in the clay.

-Refined for at least eighteen months, Tegel is washed with decreasing frequency in salt water, resulting in an aromatic brown rind.
+Refined for at least eighteen months, Almnäs is washed with decreasing frequency in salt water, resulting in an aromatic brown rind.
 Beneath the rind is a smooth paste that ranges in colour from ivory to straw-coloured, depending on the season during which it is made.
-As it ages, Tegel's flavor becomes increasingly rich and complex.
-Notable hints of fruit are balanced by a delicate caramel flavour, followed by a long and satisfying unami finish.
+As it ages, flavors becomes increasingly rich and complex.
+Notable hints of fruit and nuts are followed by flavours of caramel and a satisfying umami finish.

-A great tribute to Swiss mountain-style cheeses, pair Tegel with fresh berries and a Riesling or hard cider.
+A great tribute to Swiss mountain-style cheese making, pair your Almnäs with fresh berries and a Riesling or hard cider.